abdulqadirs/image-captioning/README.md

 # Image Captioning
-Image Captioning

-Implementation of image captioning using CNN encoder and LSTM decoder.
+Implementation of image captioning using CNN encoder and LSTM decoder on Flickr8k dataset.

 ## Prerequisites
 * Python 3.6